Akashkharita/PNW_Seismic_Event_Classification/README.md

 ## Usage
-The [notebook](notebooks/ML_Classification_Workflow_for_SCOPED) shows an example of how to detect surface events through continuous seismograms and visualize the results with detailed documentation.
-I showed the entire process by using three examples of verified surface events (one example each of avalanche, fall and flows).
-The users are free to run the model on the timing and stations of their choice.
+The [notebook](notebooks/ML_Classification_Workflow_for_Scoped.ipynb) shows an example of how to process, train and tune the machine learning model and evaluate the results.
+I also show the importance of including manual parameters in improving the classification performance, in addition to this, I show that this process can also be used to identify potentially mislabeled events.

 ## Contributing